kubegc/liteKube/docs/worker/deploy.md

 [Script](../../scripts/prepare-container-runtime/install-cri-containerd-cni.sh) for Linux is ready, we only tested it on `Centos 7.9` and you can adapt it to your local system.

 - install `runc`
+  >  `libseccomp`>`2.4` is required, you can try to install by package-manager such as `apt-get install libseccomp-dev` or install the latest version refer to [doc](../../scripts/prepare-container-runtime/update-libseccomp.md).

   ```shell
   wget https://github.com/opencontainers/runc/releases/download/v1.1.0/runc.amd64 && mv runc.amd64 runc && chmod 777 runc